dascentral/dotfiles/technologies/PHP.md

 If you are wondering about whether or not to give it a try, give this article a read: [https://stitcher.io/blog/php-in-2019](https://stitcher.io/blog/php-in-2019).

+Are you a beginning who's ready to get started?
+Check out [https://omgphp.com](https://omgphp.com) for an index of resources.

 ## Resources

 ### Exception Handling